Read Time: 8 minutes

 2. Run the eseutil /mh command to identify if the database is in Dirty Shutdown or Clean Shutdown state.

 If the result shows you a Clean Shutdown state, your database is free from errors or corruption.
-However, if you find a Dirty shutdown state, there is corruption and inconsistency in your EDB files, and recovery is crucial.
+However, if you find a Dirty shutdown state, there is corruption and inconsistency in your EDB files, and repairing is crucial.

 Run the given PowerShell command using Exchange Management Shell to find if there’s corruption in the mailbox of Exchange 2013, 2016, and 2019.